The 12 Steps: A Brief History & Overview

 Bill and Lois, Dr. Bob, and many others spent the rest of their lives spreading the word and helping people to achieve lasting sobriety.
 Their full story can be found at www.aa.org

 Since AA was founded, it has become well-known worldwide as an incredibly helpful tool for recovery.
 Meetings are held in just about every town you can think of, and the 12 Steps rehab have become a well-accepted standard in hundreds of offshoot groups, such as Cocaine Anonymous and Gamblers Anonymous.

 Unfortunately, as successful as the 12-Step drug rehab principles can be, it is often very difficult for an addict to remove himself or herself from an environment and lifestyle that encourages alcohol and drug use.

 This, in turn, discourages them in their efforts and makes them feel that “not even AA can help me,” which is simply not true.
 The fact is, it quite often requires more than just regular meeting attendance to gain sobriety in this day and age.

 This is why the best avenue for an alcoholic/addict to recover is to enter treatment.
-Clients at Cold Creek Wellness – in addition to their full schedule of other therapy and sobriety-focused activities – are involved in weekly 12-Step rehab meetings, held both within the residency and at other locations.
-Treatment teachings and methods expand beyond the 12 Steps to focus on what led the addict to their behaviors in the first place, and how to change their negative thought patterns into positive thoughts and actions.
-This is one of their greatest tools toward retaining sobriety throughout the rest of their lives.
+Clients at Cold Creek Behavioral Health – in addition to their full schedule of evidence based therapy and sobriety-focused activities – attend weekly 12-Step rehab meetings to introduce them to the concept of meetings as a recovery support tool.
+Evidence based therapy non 12-step treatment expands beyond the 12 Steps to focus on understanding the underlying cause of the addiction.

 Leave a Reply